affidavit of support affidavit of support

 Duration Of Support

-The sponsor’s commitment’s duration depends on specific conditions.
+The duration of the sponsor’s commitment depends on specific conditions.
 The responsibility continues until the immigrant achieves U.S. citizenship, earns 40 quarters of work credited by the Social Security Administration (approximately 10 years), departs the U.S. permanently, or ceases to be a lawful permanent resident.
 During this period, the sponsor remains financially responsible, ensuring the immigrant doesn’t become a public charge.

 Potential Issues And Solutions